 Code Section: BC913

-As you might guess from their name, fire pumps are used to establish a reliable water supply for all fire protection systems that require it.
-If a fire pump is used with the sole purpose of supplying water for a fire sprinkler system, it is considered a sprinkler booster pump.
+As you might guess from their name, fire pumps are used to establish a reliable water supply for fire protection systems.
+If a fire pump has the sole purpose of supplying water for an automatic sprinkler system, it is considered a sprinkler booster pump.

 Note that fire pumps are normally powered by electricity.
-NYC codes provide a list of requirements for the backup power systems for fire pumps, ensuring their operation even if the electric service is interrupted during an emergency.
+NYC codes provide a list of requirements for the backup power systems for fire pumps, ensuring their operation even if the electric service is interrupted.

 Post-Fire Smoke Purge